orangeGoran/elastic-api/readme.md

 npm install
 ```

-Create environment variables
+#### 3) Creating environment variables

 ```
 cp ./.env.example ./.env
 ```

-Setup docker which will runs the postgres database for us
+#### 4) Setupping docker for postgres database (for simple comparison)

+Docker will run the postgres database for us.
+We are using postgres in order to compare the speed efficiency between postgres and Elasticsearch.
+Note that docker runs on single point (not distributed).

 ```
 cd ./docker-db